-Solar Panels Virginia: Costs, Savings & Payback
+Solar Panels Virginia — Costs, Savings & Payback

 The Real Cost of Waiting for Solar Panels in Virginia

-Dominion Energy Virginia, Appalachian Power raised rates by up to 9% in the past year (a 3–5% per year trend over the past decade).
+Dominion Energy Virginia, Appalachian Power raised rates by up to 9% in the past year — a 3–5% per year trend over the past decade.
 At Virginia's current $0.1643/kWh and 4.78 peak sun hours daily, solar panels in Virginia typically generate $1,535 – $3,052 in annual savings, and that number grows as rates climb.

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Virginia Solar Data at a Glance
+Virginia Solar Data at a Glance

 Virginia solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1643/kWh.
 The key driver: 4.78 daily sun hours and a 3–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Virginia typically pay back in ~16 years.

-Why Solar Makes Financial Sense in Virginia
+Why Solar Panels in Virginia Make Financial Sense

 - At $0.1643/kWh, Virginia's rate is below average — but 4.78 daily sun hours and a 3–5%/year rate increase trend still make solar panels Virginia a sound long-term investment